H. R. Collins Laboratory

 - Cuttings remain the property of the Division of Geological Survey.
 Grain-mount thin-sections made from sampled portions shall be returned at the conclusion of the project to become part of the Division of Geological Survey's permanent library for the benefit of the public.

 - If extenuating circumstances exist, and the Division of Geological Survey grants off-site examination, each set of cuttings shall be on loan for a period of no longer than 45 business days.
 Under certain circumstances, a limited extension to the original loan may be granted.
-A formal, written request must be submitted one week prior to the expiration of the original loan and can be submitted as an e-mail attachment.
+A formal, written request must be submitted two weeks prior to the expiration of the original loan and can be submitted as an e-mail attachment.
 In the event a returned set of cuttings is damaged, improperly handled or sampled, or is otherwise in poor condition, the borrower will forfeit the privilege of borrowing other materials from the cuttings collection.

 - Final sampling arrangements shall be set forth in an e-mail or letter of agreement from the Chief of the Division of Geological Survey and acknowledged by the borrower.